Cecca/graphx-diameter/README.md

    require less memory.
 Usually `target == 4000` provides a good compromise, and this is the default.

- - `delta`: this is a distance and controls the number of edges controls the number of nodes and edges that can be active in each step of the algorithm.
+ - `delta`: this parameter, representing a distance, controls the number of nodes and edges that can be active in each step of the algorithm.
 Intuitively, higher values will result in fewer but slower rounds; smaller values will perform more shorter